-Petitioner, by counsel Christopher G. Moffatt, appeals the Circuit Court of Webster County's order entered on April 18, 2012, terminating her psychological parental rights to J.K.
+Petitioner, by counsel Dennis Willett, appeals the Circuit Court of Webster County's order entered on April 18, 2012, terminating his psychological parental rights to J.K.
 The guardian ad litem, Howard J. Blyler, has filed his response on behalf of the child.
 The West Virginia Department of Health and Human Resources ("DHHR"), by William Bands, its attorney, has filed its response.
 Respondent Mother has also filed a response, by counsel Joyce Helmick Morton.